-Manuel A. Blas II, Filipino, 65, serves as Vice President of Ayala Land Inc. and the Estate Head for Bonifacio Global City and Makati Projects of ALI.
+Manuel A. Blas II, Filipino, 65, served as Vice President of Ayala Land Inc. and the Estate Head for Bonifacio Global City and Makati Projects of ALI until December 31, 2020.
 He also holds positions in Fort Bonifacio Development Corporation Subsidiaries such as President of Bonifacio Estate Services Corporation and Bonifacio Transport Corporation; Director of Bonifacio Global City Estate Association, Bonifacio Water Corporation, and Bonifacio Gas Corporation.
 He graduated from De La Salle University and has a master's degree in Religious Studies from Maryhill School of Theology.